Esri/i3s-spec/profiles/pointclouds/pointcloud.md

 ### Layer documents ###
 In addition to the `SceneLayer` document, a point cloud layer may have the following layer documents:
 - `LayerStats` document describe the range, labels and distribution for each attribute in the layer
-- [optional] `LayerSources` document lists 'label' string identifying the source of each point in the data set.
-See `PointID` attribute for detail.

 ### Node Index ###